COVID-19 Safety Plan from AFCEA International

 - Current CDC guidance for Unvaccinated individuals is available here.

-No, the CDC does not recommend testing all attendees and staff before allowing them to enter.
+At this time, the CDC does not recommend testing all attendees and staff before allowing them to enter.
 Testing all event attendees and staff for COVID-19 before allowing them to enter the venue has not been systematically studied.
 It is unknown if entry testing at event venues provides any additional reduction in person-to-person transmission of the virus beyond what would be expected with other preventive measures (such as physical distancing, wearing cloth face coverings, hand washing, enhanced cleaning and disinfection).

 Will AFCEA conduct temperature screening of attendees, exhibitor personnel and staff?